aiidateam/aiida-core/docs/source/howto/plugin_codes.rst

 Each ``exit_code`` defines an exit status (a positive integer), a label that can be used to reference the code in the |parse| method (through the ``self.exit_codes`` property, as seen below), and a message that provides a more detailed description of the problem.
 To use these in the |parse| method, you just need to return the corresponding exit code which instructs the engine to store it on the node of the calculation that is being parsed.
-The snippet of the previous section on :ref:`parsing the outputs<how-to:codes:parsing>` already showed two problems that are detected and are communicated by returning the corresponding the exit code:
+The snippet of the previous section on :ref:`parsing the outputs<how-to:plugin-codes:parsing>` already showed two problems that are detected and are communicated by returning the corresponding the exit code:

 .. literalinclude:: ../../../aiida/parsers/plugins/arithmetic/add.py
     :language: python